hangtingchen/Beam-Guided-TasNet/README.md

 ## Results
 ([↑up to contents](#contents))

 The following results are obtained using `Stage=6`.
-We use acoustic models train by the script from [SMS-WSJ](https://github.com/fgnt/sms_wsj).
+We use acoustic models trained by the script from [SMS-WSJ](https://github.com/fgnt/sms_wsj).

 ### Noncausal
 | Stage 1 | Iteration # on Stage 2 | w/o last MVDR |     | w/ last MVDR |     |